-The Health Licensing Office and the Advisory Council on Hearing Aids have approved the following exams required to obtain licensure as a Hearing Aid Specialist in the State of Oregon:
+The Health Licensing Office and the Advisory Council on Hearing Aids have approved three exams which must be passed in order to obtain licensure as a Hearing Aid Specialist in the State of Oregon.
+They are:

-- International Hearing Society (IHS) Written International Licensing Examination (ILE) and
+- The International Hearing Society (IHS) Written International Licensing Examination (ILE); and

 The ILE consists of 80 scored and 25 non-scored (pilot) practice-scenario-based, multiple-choice test questions.
 Pilot (non-scored) questions allow the IHS to collect data on new test questions.
 Candidates are given two hours to complete the exam.

 The exam is separated into 10 competency areas based on knowledge, skills and abilities required of Hearing Aid Specialists for safe and effective practice.
 Competency areas and recommended reference materials are listed in the IHS study guide.
 IHS textbooks are available for purchase at www.ihsinfo.org.

 The ILE is offered at authorized testing centers located throughout Oregon.
 Applicants must obtain authorization from the HLO to proceed with registration through the IHS to sit for the ILE.

 Official documentation of ILE results must be sent directly by the IHS to the HLO.
 Candidates will be notified by the HLO of a pass/fail based on their overall examination performance.

 The state-prepared Oregon laws and rules exam consists of 20 multiple-choice questions.
 The time limit is 30 minutes.
 Passing the exam requires a score of 70 percent or higher.